 The Body of Christ can be extremely hypocritical.
-On the one hand they fight against each other over semantics instead of fighting against the companies who produce shows Christians feel are negative and not representing the “good.” …And on the other hand, Christians as a whole are not consistently supportive with their voices towards positive programs too keep them on the air .
+On the one hand they fight against each other over semantics instead of fighting against the companies who produce shows Christians feel are negative and not representing the “good.” …And on the other hand, Christians as a whole are not consistently supportive with their voices toward positive programs to keep them on the air.

-It’s funny how some Christians get in an uproar about paid actors portraying fictional characters on the big screen, but quiet as a church mouse about the REAL LIFE scandals taking place every week in their local houses of worship, and in their everyday lives for that matter.
+It’s funny how many Christians get in an uproar about paid actors portraying fictional characters on the big screen, but quiet as a church mouse about REAL LIFE scandals taking place every week in their local houses of worship and in their everyday lives for that matter.

-In any event, these debates from Christians regarding this topic, got me to thinking about the following real life scandals which took place, well before any t.v. shows.
+In any event, these debates from Christians regarding this topic got me to thinking about the following real life scandals which took place, well before television.

 There was this dude named David.
 He had the ‘hots’ for his neighbor.
 She was gorgeous, but she was also married.
 As a matter of fact, David knew her husband!
 David didn’t care and it didn’t stop him from lusting, having sex with her and getting her pregnant!
 He was so ruthless about the ordeal, he plotted “How to Get Away with Murder” by having her husband killed!